Believe it or not — the onions in your pantry can go a long way this grilling season.

 Onions’ naturally occurring juices contain sulfur compounds that not only repel bugs while they’re growing — the same ones that cause your eyes to tear up when you cut into them — they are strong enough to break down the grime on your hot grill.
 Those same juices provide the flavor you’ve come to love from an onion, while protecting your body from certain types of cancers and diseases.
 Some studies also have shown increased consumption reduces blood pressure and even lessens asthmatic issues.

 That onion, however, can go a little further.
-When you’re done cleaning the grill, toss the leftover onion in the coals to infuse a good onion flavor into whatever you’re cooking.
+When you’re done cleaning the grill, toss the leftover onion in the coals to infuse a good onion flavor into whatever you’re cooking this grilling season.

 Now that your grill is clean, here are a couple of a great recipes to kick off your grilling season: